dgudenkov-foreign-languages-homework/homework/homework-163/composition.md

 If I could choose to be a famous person from history I would choose Nicholas II.

-Nicholas II was the last Russian emperor, who ruled the country from 1894 to 1917 yy.
+Nicholas II was the last Russian emperor, who ruled the country from 1894 to 1917.
 He and his family were killed by socialists in 1917.
 I chose him because he made some mistakes in internal politics and let the revolution happen.
 Also, he started the useless war with Japan.
-But despite these mistakes, Russian economics was growing because of his decisions.
+Despite these mistakes, Russian economics was growing because of his decisions.
 If I were him, I would have listened to citizens and made the form of government more democratic because people wanted it.
 Also, I wouldn't have dispersed the protest on the 9 of January 1905 and definitely wouldn't have given an order to kill people.
-In addition, I wouldn't have started a war in Japan, because it was a useless war, and that war upset people.
+In addition, I wouldn't have started a war in Japan, because it was a pointless war, and that war demoralized people.
 In my opinion, these actions could reduce tensions in society and prevent the revolution.